Why Work at Althea?

 If there are no specific positions advertised on our website, you are welcome to register your resume with our office by pressing the buttons that appear below.
 You will be required to complete a short application form and have the opportunity to provide us with your details, including your resume.
 Click here to get in touch with us.

-Operating from our Aitkenvale premises this position is on a full time basis until 30 June, 2021.
-This positions is classified under the Social, Community, Home Care & Disability Services Industry Award Level 4.
+Operating from our South Townsville premises this position is on a part time basis – 30 hours per week.
+The position is classified under the Social, Community, Home Care and Disability Services Industry Award Level 3 – currently $31.48 per hour

 For a copy of the full position description please email firstname.lastname@example.org